dekuNukem/ATX4VC/device_specific/og_mac.md

-# Pico ATX Adaptor for Macintosh 128K / 512K / Mac Plus
+# ATX4VC Pico for Macintosh 128K / 512K / Mac Plus

-This board lets you use modern **Pico ATX PSU** in OG Macintosh computers.
+This adaptor lets you use modern **Pico ATX PSU** in OG Macintosh computers.

 It plugs into the motherboard power connector, and bypasses the unreliable built-in PSU all together.